EmmaT0611/Analysis-on-SP500-Index-Big-Tech-stocks-growth-from-2018-to-2023/README.md

 #STEPS TO REPRODUCE CODE

-1. Refer README.txt for libraries and environment setup needed
+1. Refer REQUIREMENT.txt for libraries and environment setup needed
 2. Code files and Dataset.csv as below:

 Code files